YashGhanwate/E-COMMERCE-RETAL-DATA-ANALYSIS-/README.md

 ![Screenshot 2024-04-04 165727](https://github.com/YashGhanwate/E-COMMERCE-RETAL-DATA-ANALYSIS-/assets/164736496/1cafb668-e52a-4a69-9379-77c8df4e0dab)

 In summary, the query provides an overview of the average and total revenue for each subcategory within the top 5 categories in terms of quantity sold.

+#### Conclusion

+The database allows for comprehensive analysis and reporting on various aspects of e-commerce retail operations, including sales performance, product categorization, customer demographics, and more.
+By analyzing transaction data alongside product and customer information, retailers can gain insights into sales trends, customer preferences, and areas for improvement.
+This data-driven approach can inform strategic decision-making, such as product assortment planning, targeted marketing campaigns, and customer segmentation strategies, ultimately leading to enhanced business performance and customer satisfaction in the e-commerce retail domain.